 Taking a Side-Effect Free, Holistic Approach to Common Health Issues

-Many of us are suffering from aches, pains, stomach issues, frequent illness, and the rest of the issues that are so prevalent in today's culture.
+Many of us are suffering from aches, pains, stomach issues, frequent illness, and the rest of the day-to-day health complaints that are so prevalent in today's culture.
 And we're looking for relief!
 But many medications come with a host of side effects, and can lead to even more issues.

 Chronic pain, digestive distress, and poor immune health are some of the most common complaints heard by doctors.
-It is estimated that 60-70 million Americans suffer with digestive ills, and another 50 million or more American suffer from chronic pain.
+It is estimated that 60-70 million Americans suffer from digestive issues, and another 50 million or more American suffer from chronic pain.
 Digestive health issues are also commonly linked to poor immune health—since we now that most of your immune system resides in your gut.

-With millions of Americans suffering from pain, digestive distress, and poor immune function, it is essential that we take health into our own hands to help support optimal health and proper body function.
-Now while there are countless modern medical treatment and drug options available for these health concerns, there are also some alternative treatment options that should consider to either serve as complementary therapy, or independently to you control your symptoms.
+With millions of Americans suffering from pain, digestive distress, and poor immune function, it is essential that we take our health into our own hands where we can to help support optimal health and proper body function.
+While there are countless modern medical treatment and drug options available for these health concerns, there are also some alternative treatment options that should be considered to either serve as complementary therapy, or independently to help you control your symptoms.